Cyber Security Engineering (MSc) (2023 Entry)

 For the taught component, we blend synchronous and asynchronous learning delivered through lectures, seminars, lab work, syndicate exercises, simulations, and case studies.
-Each module is delivered intensively over one full week or two half weeks, and classes are deliberately kept small to encourage interaction.
+The majority of modules are taught in small classes to facilitate and encourage interaction.
+Others practice larger-scale lectures, which are then supported by small class seminar and group activities.
 Our module leaders have extensive industry experience.
 Guest speakers from industry also contribute regularly, bringing real-world insight into your learning experience.

 Overall this course can accommodate up to 52 students, divided into two classes of 26 students for most modules.

 Module delivery patterns vary, but most will be delivered in a short learning block of up to 4 weeks, allowing your focus to be on one module at a time.
 Each module nominally accounts for 150 hours, which includes scheduled classroom time and online sessions as well as your independent study and assessments.